Janis Bubenko: Biography

 Born 1935 in Riga, Latvia, Bubenko fled with his family to Sweden at the end of World War II in 1944.
-He received his MSc in civil engineering from the Chalmers University of Technology in Gothenburg, Sweden in 1958, his Licentiate of Technology in structural mechanics also from the Chalmers University of Technology in 1958.
-In 1973 he received his Ph.D. in Information Systems from the Royal Institute of Technology in Stockholm in 1973, and his habilitation in 1974.
+He received his MSc in civil engineering from the Chalmers University of Technology in Gothenburg, Sweden, in 1958, his Licentiate of Technology in structural mechanics also from the Chalmers University of Technology in 1958.
+In 1973 he received his Ph.D. in information systems from the Royal Institute of Technology in Stockholm in 1973, and his habilitation in 1974.

 In 1961 Bubenko started his career as a manager in Univac Scandinavia, a branch of the U.S. computer company Univac.
 In 1965 he started as an assistant professor at the Royal Institute of Technology, where in 1969 he founded the research group Computer Aided Design of Information Systems (CADIS).
-From 1977 to 1981 he was a professor of Computer and Systems Sciences at University of Gothenburg and Chalmers University of Technology, and from 1981 to 2000 professor at the Royal Institute of Technology and University of Stockholm.
+From 1977 to 1981 he was a professor of computer and systems sciences at University of Gothenburg and Chalmers University of Technology, and from 1981 to 2000 professor at the Royal Institute of Technology and University of Stockholm.

-Bubenko has chaired multiple Information Systems conferences since the late 1970s.
+Bubenko has chaired multiple information systems conferences since the late 1970s.
 He is member of Association for Computing Machinery (ACM), the Institute of Electrical and Electronics Engineers (IEEE) Computer Society, and the International Federation for Information Processing (IFIP) Working Group 8.1.

+Bubenko died on 15 January 2022 in Lund, Sweden, at the age of 86.